Wildhoney/Leaflet.FreeDraw/README.md

 }));
 ```

-Worth noting is that Leaflet.js often ships with `new`able equivalents &ndash; such as `L.map` for `new L.Map` &mdash; [read why here](http://37.media.tumblr.com/6a9fcffde2da977266b0ea99b15d5803/tumblr_n42cjjsriB1smcbm7o1_400.gif) &mdash; `L.FreeDraw` follows the same convention and provides a convenient `L.freeDraw` method for instantiating `L.FreeDraw` for you whilst passing through the options.
+Worth noting is that Leaflet.js often ships with `new`able equivalents &ndash; such as `L.map` for `new L.Map` &mdash; [read why here](http://37.media.tumblr.com/6a9fcffde2da977266b0ea99b15d5803/tumblr_n42cjjsriB1smcbm7o1_400.gif) &mdash; `L.FreeDraw` follows the same convention and provides a convenient `L.freeDraw` method for instantiating `L.FreeDraw` for you whilst passing through the preferences.

 ![Washes Right Off](http://images1.fanpop.com/images/photos/2500000/Calvin-and-Hobbes-Comic-Strips-calvin-and-hobbes-2509598-600-191.gif)